Credible takeaways

 How a 5/1 ARM works

 A 5/1 ARM loan works by starting with a fixed interest rate and switching to an adjustable interest rate later.
-Your rate is fixed for five years, and then every year after that, the rate will move higher or lower, depending on market rates.
+Your rate is fixed for five years, and then, depending on market rates, it moves higher or lower every year after that.

 There are usually caps on how high the interest rate can adjust.
-Each time your rate adjusts, your payment will adjust as well, to ensure that you pay off your mortgage on time.
+Each time your rate adjusts, your payment will also adjust to ensure you pay off your mortgage on time.

 Here’s a quick breakdown of what the index and margin are and how they work: